filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

-Improve the filecoin HAMT in terms of performance and safety with two smaller independent proposals.
+Improve the filecoin HAMT and AMT in terms of performance and safety with three smaller independent proposals.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->